The tropical momentum map: a classification of toric log symplectic manifolds: Introduction

 \section{Introduction}

-Toric symplectic geometry was revolutionized in the 1970s and 1980s by Atiyah, Guillemin-Sternberg, Kostant and Delzant \cite{MR642416,MR664117,MR0364552,MR984900}, who essentially proved that toric symplectic manifolds are encoded combinatorially by a rational polytope, which is the image of the classical momentum map associated to the toric action (this is usually referred to as the \emph{Delzant correspondence}).
+Toric symplectic geometry was revolutionized in the 1970s and 1980s by Atiyah, Guillemin-Sternberg, Kostant, and Delzant \cite{MR642416,MR664117,MR0364552,MR984900}, who essentially proved that toric symplectic manifolds are encoded combinatorially by a rational polytope, which is the image of the classical momentum map associated to the toric action (this is usually referred to as the \emph{Delzant correspondence}).
 In the present paper, we present a generalization of toric symplectic geometry to a class of Poisson manifolds, called \emph{log symplectic manifolds}, which are generically symplectic but degenerate along a normal crossing configuration of smooth hypersurfaces.
 We give a classification analogous to the one given by the aforementioned authors, but incorporating new invariants coming from the degeneracy loci.

-The study of toric log symplectic manifolds was initiated in the paper of Guillemin, Miranda, Pires and Scott~\cite{Guillemin3}, who developed an extension of the Delzant correspondence in the case where the degeneracy locus of the Poisson structure is a smooth hypersurface.

-Degeneracy loci for Poisson structures of interest are, however, often highly singular.
+The study of toric log symplectic manifolds was initiated in the paper of Guillemin, Miranda, Pires, and Scott~\cite{Guillemin3}, who developed an extension of the Delzant correspondence in the case where the degeneracy locus of the Poisson structure is a smooth hypersurface.
+Degeneracy loci for Poisson structures of interest in Lie theory or in the study of moduli problems are, however, often highly singular (see, for example, \cite{MR3100779,Pym:2015fk}).
 In this paper, we consider the mildest possible class of singularities: normal crossing hypersurfaces.
 This class is particularly interesting, as it is simple enough to allow for the presence of toric symmetries, yet is extremely rich in examples and in combinatorial structure, in comparison to the nonsingular case.
+The normal crossing condition on the degeneracy locus is also natural by analogy with the study of algebraic varieties, where Hironaka's theorem implies that any smooth variety may be realized as the complement of a normal crossing divisor in a smooth compactification.